rapjul/dude/README.md

 ## Requirements

-- ✅ Any dude should know how to work with selectors (CSS or XPath).
+- ✅ Any dude_pyto should know how to work with selectors (CSS or XPath).
 - ✅ Familiarity with any backends that you love (see [Supported Parser Backends](#supported-parser-backends))
 - ✅ Python decorators... you'll live, dude!

 ## Why name this project "dude"?

 - ✅ A [Recursive acronym](https://en.wikipedia.org/wiki/Recursive_acronym) looks nice.
 - ✅ Adding "uncomplicated" (like [`ufw`](https://wiki.ubuntu.com/UncomplicatedFirewall)) into the name says it is a very simple framework.
 - ✅ Puns!
-I also think that if you want to do web scraping, there's probably some random dude around the corner who can make it very easy for you to start with it. 😊
+I also think that if you want to do web scraping, there's probably some random dude_pyto around the corner who can make it very easy for you to start with it. 😊

 ## Author